-There are generally two basic types of life insurance to consider – term and permanent policies.
+There are generally two basic types of life insurance to consider: term and permanent policies.

 Life insurance policies have terms under which the policy may be continued in effect or discontinued.
 Permanent life insurance requires monthly deductions to pay the policy’s charges and expenses, some of which will increase as the insured gets older.
 These deductions may reduce the cash value of the policy.
-Current cost of insurance rates and current interest rates are not guaranteed.
+The current cost of insurance rates and current interest rates are not guaranteed.
 Therefore, the planned periodic premium may not be sufficient to carry the contract to maturity.
 For costs and complete details, refer to the policy or call or write North American Company for Life and Health Insurance at One Sammons Plaza, Sioux Falls, SD 57193.
 Telephone 877-872-0757.

 The term financial professional is not intended to imply engagement in an advisory business in which compensation is not related to sales.
 Financial professionals that are insurance licensed will be paid a commission on the sale of an insurance product.